Mary Roach On Our Remarkable, Replaceable Bodies

 There have been very, very primitive, like sort of

 bits of a kidney that have been grown in an animal model, but this is not something coming along anytime soon.
+But really kind of interesting because

-But really kind of interesting because if you go fast forward, I don't know, 100 years, the thinking would be that you could sort of have your own personal pig with a set of organs, kind of like having a car in the backyard for spare parts.
+if you go fast forward, I don't know, 100 years, the thinking would be that you could sort of have your own personal pig with a set of organs, kind of like having a car in the backyard for spare parts.

 You would have this pig with your organs ready to go when you need them.
+Obviously, science fiction, way, way out there, but people are working on chimerism.

-That's really amazing.
+really amazing.

 It is, yeah.

-And one of the, I mean, I remember reading an ethics paper on the ethics of this, and they were saying, well, you know, some of the cells sometimes end up in other parts of the animal's body rather than just the kidneys, eh?
+And one of the, I mean, I remember reading an ethics paper on the ethics of this, and they were saying, well, you know, some of the cells sometimes end up in other parts of the animal's body rather than just the kidneys, say?

 So if they land in the brain such that the brain starts to develop more like a human brain and the pig now starts to have human kind of awareness and intelligence, now do you need to treat the pig more like a human with different, is there a moral obligation?

-I was like, woo!
+I was like, whoo.

 That's a lot to wrap your head around.